These are the best games available on the Oculus Quest 2

 A VR classic that desperately needs a sequel

 If we had made a best-of-the-best Quest 2 games category, Moss would've been one of our first inclusions before we debated the rest.
-In this game, you help guide Quill, a brave young mouse warrior on a quest to save her uncle from the evil snake Sarffog.
+In this game, you help guide Quill, a brave young mouse warrior, on a quest to save her uncle from the evil snake Sarffog.
 You are a spirit floating above that is there to help Quill succeed, and she knows you're there.
-You can high-five her, if you wave at her she waves back, and if she runs into a puzzle she signs at you in ASL to tell you how to get past it it.
+You can high-five her.
+If you wave at her, she waves back, and if she runs into a puzzle, she signs in ASL to tell you how to get past it.
 She feels like a living partner, not an avatar.

 When Quill runs into obstacles she can't get past, you move your head to look around the map and find ways past the obstacles, then guide her to them.
-When you run into combat moments, you'll control Quill with the controller, but must also use your omnipotent gaze to watch out for enemies that might attack from afar.
+When you run into combat moments, you'll control Quill with the controller but must also use your omnipotent gaze to watch out for enemies that might attack from afar.
 You'll also need to peek through walls if you want to find all of the hidden scroll collectibles.
 It's a creative setup that other games have used since, but it works really well here.

-In our Moss review, we had tons of praise for the game's environmental design, difficulty spikes for the puzzles and combat, and the exceptional story — but it's another game that's relatively short with no announced sequel to conclude the story.
-The free Twilight Garden DLC made the wait more bearable with more puzzles and combat to enjoy, but we're not sure if Polyarc has future plans for Moss or not.
-That's a shame, because Quill deserves more time in the spotlight. —Michael Hicks
+In our Moss review, we had tons of praise for the game's environmental design, difficulty spikes for the puzzles and combat, and the exceptional story — but it's another VR title that's relatively short.
+While we're thrilled that Polyarc finally announced Book II earlier this year, it appears to be a PSVR exclusive for now, with no release date announced yet.
+We'll just keep waiting, then.
+(Cries) —Michael Hicks

 Racoon Lagoon